AnatolyKoptelov/7_mistery_fix/README.md

-# Решатель квадратных уравнений
+# Solver of quadratic equations

 This function is intended to find the roots of the quadratic equation.

-# Как использовать
+# How to use it

 On the input takes the coefficients of the quadratic equation (a, b, c) Returns a list of real roots or None for complex roots